-Priority Agency Request Explanation Location 2/26 NYCTA Improve accessibility of transit infrastructure, by providing elevators, escalators, etc. Of the six subway stations that have subway entrances in Community District 6, two (59th & Lexington Ave and 14th & 3rd Ave) remain ADA non-compliant.
-The heavily used 59th & Lexington Ave station was slated for accessibility improvements in the 2020-2024 Capital Plan.
-However, any such plans are on hold indefinitely for lack of funds in the midst of the coronavirus pandemic.
-We hope that funds will become available sooner than expected and that the critical accessibility upgrades can be back on schedule.
-7/26 DOT Other capital budget request for DOT CB6 continues to receive complaints about individuals, many of them New Yorkers experiencing homelessness, urinating and defecating in parks, POPS, and the street.
+Priority Agency Request Explanation Location 4/29 NYCTA Improve accessibility of transit infrastructure, by providing elevators, escalators, etc. Of the six subway stations that have subway entrances in Community District 6, two (59th & Lexington Ave and 14th & 3rd Ave) remain ADA non-compliant.
+The heavily used 59th & Lexington Ave station was slated for accessibility improvements in the 2020-2024 Capital Plan which got delayed because of the COVID pandemic.
+We urge that these upgrades be made as soon as possible.
+12/29 DOT Other capital budget request for DOT CB6 continues to receive complaints about individuals, many of them New Yorkers experiencing homelessness, urinating and defecating in parks, POPS, and the street.
 Individuals do not relieve themselves in public as a choice; they are forced to do so as the City has failed to provide them with public restrooms and handwashing stations.
 We ask that the City construct new public restrooms in Manhattan Community District 6 (CD6), including by finding suitable sites to place a few of the automatic public toilets purchased over a decade ago that currently sit in a DCAS warehouse waiting to be installed.
 Our highest priority is a restroom facility, or more than one, in the vicinity of Bellevue South Park, Bellevue Hospital Center, the Men's Shelter, and the Children's Center.
-10/26 DOT Install streetscape improvements It is our understanding that the City has not completed its ADA obligation to install pedestrian ramps and curb cuts at various locations within our District.
+14/29 DOT Install streetscape improvements It is our understanding that the City has not completed its ADA obligation to install pedestrian ramps and curb cuts at various locations within our District.
 We can work with the City to identify the areas of most significant need and recognize budget constraints on such projects, but there is a pressing need to provide street accessibility to all residents.
-In addition, drainage at curb cuts can be an issue that cannot be left to an arbitrary review and work timetable, Inspection at the time of significant rainfall or snow/ice thaw is essential in adapting the schedule to the actual need as soon as possible.
+In addition, drainage at curb cuts can be an issue that cannot be left to an arbitrary review and work timetable.
+Inspection at the time of significant rainfall or snow/ice thaw is essential in adapting the schedule to the actual need as soon as possible.